gkvartskhava/why_not_project/README.md

 # Django REST API Project

 This is a Django-based REST API project with multiple integrated apps and features like JWT authentication, Algolia search, and CORS support.
 I made this project to sum up my knowledge in Django Rest Framework.
+This project was made according to  youtube channel called "CodingEntrepreneurs".

 ## Features